Career & Education Resources

 Women in Economics

-This Community is for researchers committed to doing research about, supporting the development of, and/or advancing professional opportunities for women (cis and trans) and non-binary economists in the APPAM community.
+This Community is for researchers committed to conducting research on, supporting the development of, and/or advancing professional opportunities for women (cis and trans) and non-binary economists within the APPAM community.
 This is meant for members at all career stages.
-This Community will discuss professional concerns, current research, challenges and potential solutions, future APPAM activities and more.
+This Community will discuss professional concerns, current research, challenges, potential solutions, future APPAM activities, and more.

 Close